AcademySoftwareFoundation/OpenTimelineIO/README.md

-For more information, please visit http://opentimeline.io/ or https://github.com/PixarAnimationStudios/OpenTimelineIO or join our announcement mailing list: https://groups.google.com/forum/#!forum/open-timeline-io
+For more information, please visit http://opentimeline.io/ or https://github.com/PixarAnimationStudios/OpenTimelineIO or join our discussion forum: https://lists.aswf.io/g/otio-discussion